Ayaz55555/beta-fun/README.md

 vercel --prod
 ```

-You should have a URL deployed to a domain similar to: `https://your-vercel-project-name.vercel.app/`
+You should have a URL deployed to a domain similar : `https://your-vercel-project-name.vercel.app/`

 ### 2. Update environment variables